jbakse/Systems_Lab/docs/assignment_portfolio.md

 *Due Thursday, Oct 25*

-Choose 3 portfolio websites to use as *precedents* when planning your own and list 5 things you like and 5 things you dislike about each website.
+Choose 3 portfolio websites to use as *precedents* when planning your own and explain 3 things you like and 3 things you dislike about each website.
+Choose specific things and explain why.

 Choose one portfolio website representing each of the following categories: